Module parse_bif_obj

 This feature is experimental.

-Executes a external script (currently only Python) and processes its output.
+Executes an external script (Python or PHP via PHP-FPM) and processes its output.
 The script receives parameters and can access the template schema.

 JSON obj file